Tags

 2. Pour into a greased tin and bake at 160°C for 45 min.

-3. Remove from the oven and top with a mixture of 4 tablespoons of raw or demerara sugar and the juice of 1 orange.
+3. Remove from the oven and top with the mixture of brown sugar (try raw or demerara sugar if you prefer) dissolved in the orange juice.

 4. Return to the oven for another 15 minutes.